College of Veterinary Medicine, Raleigh, NC

 The drawing is held on Saturday at 5:00 pm.

 Three scholarships, that cover the symposium attendance fee and hotel lodging* are available for WRNC members with financial need.
 To apply send an email to the WRNC president explaining how you expect to benefit from the symposium and why financial assistance to attend is needed.
-Applications must be received no later than December 15, 2019.
+Applications for 2025 must be received no later than December 15, 2024.

-For additional information contact WRNC President Carla Johnson: email@example.com
+For additional information contact WRNC President Linda Bergman-Althouse: email@example.com

-*Lodging will be provided only if scholarship is awarded to applicant residing one hour or more from symposium location.
+*Lodging will be provided only if a scholarship is awarded to an applicant residing one hour or more from symposium location.

 Continuing Education Credit

-The WRNC symposium is approved for continuing education units for renewal of the Certified Wildlife Rehabilitor (CWR) certificate.
+The WRNC symposium is approved for continuing education units for renewal of the Certified Wildlife Rehabilitator (CWR) certificate.